Lubber Run Amphitheater 2017

 Washington's funniest and most magical PRESCHOOL & KINDERGARTEN entertainer, with over 20 years of experience making kids laugh!
 Performer at the White House Easter Egg Roll, National Zoo's Guppy Gala, thousands of birthday parties geared to children ages 2-7!
 Shows for birthdays, day care, preschools, and groups.

 An Asterisk (*) marks six additional performances funded by the Lubber Run Amphitheater Foundation

 Important Info About Rain-Dates, Picnics, etc.

 Lubber Run Amphitheater events are suitable for the entire family, unless noted.
 No reservations or tickets are required.
-In the event of rain, the decision is made to cancel at the last possible moment.
-Due to the packed performance schedules of area bands, there are unfortunately no scheduled rain-dates for events cancelled due to inclement weather.
-Call 703-228-1850 for day-of info.
-Bring a picnic, but alcohol is prohibited in all Arlington public parks!
-Smoking is discouraged.
+Bring a picnic, but alcohol is prohibited in all Arlington public parks, and smoking is discouraged.
+In the event of rain or extreme heat, the decision to cancel is made at the last possible moment.
+For official info, visit the ArlingtonArts.org homepage, or follow us on Facebook or Twitter.
+Events cancelled due to inclement weather will not be rescheduled (with the possible exception of one of the family performances at the end of the Season).
 While these events are FREE and open to the public, we invite you to consider a generous donation to the Lubber Run "Wishing Well" as you enter.

 Arlington's LUBBER RUN AMPHITHEATER performance series is presented by Arlington Arts, a Division of Arlington Economic Development, in collaboration with Arlington County Department of Parks and Recreation, and in cooperation with the non-profit Lubber Run Amphitheater Foundation.